VR Class Sm3: Services

 The Pendolino is designed as a premium facility train.
 The seats are fitted with audio sockets for radio and music channels; however the radio service was dropped in 2010 due to low usage.
 All seats have electricity sockets for laptops and mobile phones.
 All Sm3 trains offer a free onboard Wi-Fi Internet access since 2010.
 The passenger information monitors over the aisle in the carriages show a clock and the train's current speed in addition to VR's marketing material and station information.
 They are also used to convey passenger information for the deaf.
 The train is accessible for wheelchairs, contains pet spaces and seats for allergic passengers.

-The train has an onboard bistro, named Prego.
-It has an Italian theme and serves Italian-style beverage and food in addition to more common Finnish snack bar dishes.
-Extra class passengers have access to a self-service counter with coffee, tea and the day's newspapers.
+The train has an onboard bistro, named RavintoLAvaunu.
+It has a Nordic theme and serves traditional Finnish foods and snacks.
+First class passengers have access to a self-service counter with coffee, tea and the day's newspapers.
 Each train has also a closed-off conference compartment for business groups.